Rimbaud and Verlaine Foundation: History

 The Foundation was created by Graham Henderson and was initially incubated within Poet in the City.
 Henderson was part of (and inherited) the previous campaign to save the property at 8 Royal College Street.
-For many years this was run by Gerry Harrison, a Camden councillor, during the process of which many celebrities have rallied to the cause, including the actor Simon Callow, the writers Julian Barnes, Lisa Appignanesi and Tracy Chevalier and the musician Patti Smith.
+For many years this was run by Gerry Harrison, a Camden councillor, during the process of which many celebrities rallied to the cause, including the actor Simon Callow, the writers Julian Barnes, Lisa Appignanesi and Tracy Chevalier and the musician Patti Smith.

 In 2007 the house was bought and sympathetically restored by a new owner, Michael Corby.
 Committed to the historic identity of the property, he agreed in 2011 to leave the property as legacy gift to the Rimbaud and Verlaine Foundation, created especially by Graham Henderson for this purpose.
-The Foundation has always been clear, however, that it does not want to be just a small house museum.
-It has therefore used the idea of the "poetry house" to create an arts organisation with the wider goal of promoting culture and the arts and championing their role in social capital building.
-This has seen the Foundation deliver an extensive programme of cross-arts events and commissions and take an innovative approach to audience and business development.
+The Foundation was always clear, however, that it did not want to be just a small house museum.
+It therefore used the idea of the "poetry house" to create an arts organisation with the wider goal of promoting culture and the arts and championing their role in social capital building.
+This saw the Foundation deliver an extensive programme of cross-arts events and commissions and take an innovative approach to audience and business development.

 Events

-The programme of events delivered by the Foundation has been intentionally eclectic, involving many different art forms, and up-and-coming talent from across the arts and cultural sector.
+The programme of events delivered by the Foundation was intentionally eclectic, involving many different art forms, and up-and-coming talent from across the arts and cultural sector.
 Amongst other things this programme has included events featuring opera, classical music, sculpture, poetry, literature, theatre, jazz music and rock music.
-Highlights have included The Disappearing Poet, an event exploring why poets disappear, Faure’s Verlaine Settings, an event presenting classical song settings of the poet’s work, and Rock for Rimbaud, a concert featuring Americana artists.
-Institutional partners have included the National Opera Studio, Bloodaxe Books and Pernod Absinthe.
-From 2018 the Foundation is organising a series of salon-style events at Blacks Club in Soho in London, featuring speakers and artists, and designed to champion its work.
+Highlights included The Disappearing Poet, an event exploring why poets disappear, Faure’s Verlaine Settings, an event presenting classical song settings of the poet’s work, and Rock for Rimbaud, a concert featuring Americana artists.
+Institutional partners included the National Opera Studio, Bloodaxe Books and Pernod Absinthe.
+From 2018 the Foundation organised a series of salon-style events at Blacks Club in Soho in London, featuring speakers and artists, and designed to champion its work.

 Commissions

-The Foundation has also been responsible for commissioning new work in the arts.
+The Foundation was also responsible for commissioning new work in the arts.
 For instance, in 2016 it commissioned both a full-length jazz show (Jazz from the Playing Card Factory) and a full-length theatre show (Poetry House Live).
-As well as several performances the latter has resulted in a full-length film made in partnership with the film department at the Royal Conservatoire of Scotland in Glasgow.
-The Foundation has also been responsible for an original poetry commission involving a suite of poems by George Szirtes, and a series of 24 paintings by the artist Rebecca Taber inspired by the poetry of Rimbaud and Verlaine.
-In 2018 the Foundation is seeking funding for, amongst other things, an original chamber opera, and an original puppet show.
+As well as several performances the latter resulted in a full-length film made in partnership with the film department at the Royal Conservatoire of Scotland in Glasgow.
+The Foundation was also responsible for an original poetry commission involving a suite of poems by George Szirtes, and a series of 24 paintings by the artist Rebecca Taber inspired by the poetry of Rimbaud and Verlaine.